ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/_index.md

 learning_objectives:
     - Install prerequisites for cross-compiling new inference engines for Android.
     - Run LLM inference on an Android device with the Gemma 2B model using the Google MediaPipe ML framework.
-    - Benchmark LLM inference speed with and without the Arm i8mm processor feature and KleidiAI
+    - Benchmark LLM inference speed with and without the KleidiAI-enhanced Arm i8mm processor feature

 prerequisites:
     - You will need an x86_64 Linux machine running Ubuntu with approximately 500 MB of free space, or a docker daemon that can build and run a provided x86_64 Dockerfile.